 Depression: acupuncture may be considered as an alternative to antidepressants in pregnant women where medication is not deemed appropriate by the GP, obstetrician or midwife.

 Stress and anxiety: stress during pregnancy can have an impact on the baby’s immune system.
 Acupuncture reduces levels of stress hormones and promotes a sense of relaxation and wellbeing.

 Pain: sciatica, carpal tunnel syndrome, leg cramps, rib or pubic bone pain can all cause discomfort that can range from mild to crippling.
-While most of these symptoms will resolve after delivery, they can usually be managed in the meantime with acupuncture which may be preferable to pain killing medication.
+While most of these symptoms will resolve after delivery, their associated discomfort can usually be managed in the meantime with acupuncture which may be preferable to pain killing medication.

 Skin rashes and itching can occur in the final trimester causing distress and lack of sleep.
-Acupuncture is an effective alternative to steroids and antihistamines.
+Acupuncture may be used as an alternative to steroids and antihistamines in many cases.